 Most restaurants in Paris are small, so if you have your heart set on eating at one in particular, reserving ahead, even if it is the same day, is essential.
 If you are looking to dine at one of Paris’s hip neo-bistros or famous gourmet temples, you may have to reserve months in advance.
 Ask your hotel receptionist to help if you can’t manage the telephone or try reserving online through www.thefork.com (which also offers discounts).
 Otherwise, you can often reserve on the restaurant’s site via e-mail.

 Useful Websites for Foodies

-* Paris by Mouth (www.parisbymouth.com) provides insider information (in English) on dining in the capital.
+* Paris by Mouth (www.parisbymouth.com) provides excellent insider information (in English) on dining in the capital.

-* The Fork (www.thefork.com) allows you to reserve restaurants online for free (according to area and type of food), and supplies a list of restaurant promotions—sometimes up to 50 percent off (check restrictions before you book).
+* The Fork (www.thefork.com) allows you to reserve restaurants online for free and supplies a list of restaurant promotions—sometimes up to 50 percent off (check restrictions before you book).

-* David Lebovitz (www.davidlebovitz.com) is a pastry chef and cookbook author who has a rocking website that discusses everything from restaurants and recipes to shopping and travel tips.
-A personal favorite.
+* David Lebovitz (www.davidlebovitz.com) is a pastry chef and cookbook author with a rocking website that discusses everything from restaurants and recipes to shopping and travel tips.

 Choosing a Restaurant